 I find a lot of things confusing in this world, including The Wicked Messenger.

-Apparently the messenger is some homeless guy that lives behind the town hall.
+Apparently, the messenger is some homeless guy that lives behind the town hall.
 He talks with his thumb.
-He’s one those guys that walks around with a sign that says the world’s coming to an end, apparently by fire this time, since “the soles of his feet are burning“.
+He’s one of those guys that walk around with a sign that says the world’s coming to an end, apparently by fire this time, since “the soles of his feet are burning“.
 His neighbors tell him to stop being such a Debbie Downer, and that helps him see the errors of his ways.
 I’m being a bit flip of course, but this song is definitely a conundrum.